Julie Kirkbride: Early life

 Kirkbride was born in Halifax, West Riding of Yorkshire.
 Her father was a lorry driver, who died when she was seven.
 Her mother was a secretary at Rowntree Mackintosh (now owned by Nestlé).
 She went to the Highlands School (now North Halifax Grammar School) in Illingworth, Halifax.
 She studied at Girton College, Cambridge from 1978–81, receiving an MA in Economics and History, and serving as vice-president of the Cambridge Union Society in 1981.
 From 1981–82, she worked as a journalist for the Parliamentary Weekly House Magazine.
 She went to the Graduate School of Journalism of the University of California Berkeley from 1982–83.
 She was a researcher for Yorkshire Television from 1983–86, a producer for BBC News and Current Affairs from 1986–89, then worked as a producer at the ITN Parliamentary Unit from 1989–92.
 She was the political correspondent of The Daily Telegraph from 1992–96 and social affairs editor of The Sunday Telegraph from 1996 until 1997.

 Parliamentary career

 In 1997 general election Kirkbride was elected MP of Bromsgrove, a seat which had consistently been Conservative since the 1970s.
-She was re-elected in 2001 election and 2005 election with over 50 percent of votes.
+She was re-elected in 2001 election and 2005 election with over 50 per cent of votes.

 Kirkbride was the Conservative spokesman on Culture, Media and Sport from 2003 to 2004, but was replaced in a reshuffle by the party leader at that time, Michael Howard.

 On 10 November 2006, it was revealed that she had links with the Midlands Industrial Council, which has donated millions of pounds to the Conservative Party.

 She stood down as a Member of Parliament before the 2010 general election, as a result of public anger over her expenses claims.
 In October 2010, after she had stood down, the Parliamentary Commissioner for Standards cleared her of any wrongdoing and dismissed the complaints against her.